rodolfo-cacacho/verwaltung_hackathon/README.md

-Sure!
-Here’s your README.md in proper Markdown format, clean and ready to use:

 # KURVE – KI-unterstützte Recherche und Verarbeitung von Stellungnahmen

 This repository contains our solution for the **KURVE Hackathon Project**, developed in collaboration with **THWS Master AI Würzburg**.